Glossary

 Scholar

 The term “scholar” is equivalent to “student.”
 At the start of the EPO, the term “scholar” was determined to be used instead of student in all school documents and speech by teachers, administrators, and staff.
+The distinction is rooted in the desire to shift the focus from passively receiving information to actively participating in learning and the creation of knowledge.

-Understanding by Design (UbD) - Coming Soon
+Understanding by Design (UbD)

 University of Landover